On this page

 GPO Box 9984

-If you live in the Northern Territory, Queensland, South Australia, Tasmania and Western Australia post your request for waiver to:
+If you are located in the Northern Territory, South Australia, Tasmania, Western Australia or Victoria and do not have access to email, post your request for waiver to:

 Department of Immigration and Border Protection